Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Here’s an example of an opt-in form that pops up from the landing page in the previous step:

 To cultivate the best relationship with your leads, build a thank-you page that'll display after filling out the opt-in form.
-This will not only make them feel appreciated and also tell them how to get the lead magnet.
+This will not only make them feel appreciated but also tell them how to get the lead magnet.
 When you’ve successfully encouraged a person to give you their contact information, they’re officially in the bottom stage of the lead generation funnel, but you must show your appreciation and prevent them from slipping out.

 An effective thank-you page will have the following: